NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fey Magic.md

 You can use faerie magic to hide yourself and expose hidden foes.
-You can cast [[Spells/Faerie Fire|Faerie Fire]] and [[Spells/Invisibility|Invisibility]] each once per day as primal innate spells.
+You can cast [[Faerie Fire|Faerie Fire]] and [[3-Rules/Character Building/Spells/I/Invisibility|Invisibility]] each once per day as primal innate spells.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*